-While those who need to borrow at higher loan-to-values will pay higher rates to do so, the good news is that pricing is falling across all brackets as cash-rich lenders compete for business.
+While those who need to borrow at higher loan-to-values will pay higher rates to do so.
+The good news is that pricing is falling across all brackets as cash-rich lenders compete for business.

 There have been murmurings that these low rates cannot last forever, namely because of rising inflation.
 Inflation rose by 2.5 per cent in the 12 months to June, up from 2.1 per cent in May.
-This exceeds the Bank of England’s 2 per cent target, and if inflation continues to rise, there is a risk that mortgage rates may end up going up as well.
+This exceeds the Bank of England’s 2 per cent target, and if inflation continues to rise, there is a risk that mortgages rates may end up going up as well.
 If this is the case, there is more reason than ever to fix now, snapping up one of these incredible deals.

 What we are unlikely to see in coming months is a repeat of the rapid growth in prices, which is not necessarily a bad thing, particularly if you are a first-time buyer.
-Halifax reports that the average UK house price slipped by 0.5 per cent in June, the first monthly fall since January, although it also notes that average prices are still more than £21,000 higher than the same time last year.
-The lender added that the lack of stock and more buyers than properties for sale will ‘sustain high average prices for some time to come’.
-However, Halifax also pointed out that ‘we still expect annual growth to have slowed somewhat more by the end of the year, with unemployment expected to edge higher as job support measures unwind, and the peak of buyer demand now likely to have passed’.
+Halifax reports that the average UK house price slipped by 0.5 per cent in June.
+The first monthly fall since January, although it also notes that average prices are still more than £21,000 higher than the same time last year.
+The lender added that the lack of stock and more buyers than properties.
+For sale will ‘sustain high average prices for some time to come’.
+However, Halifax also pointed out that ‘we still expect annual growth to have slowed somewhat more by the end of the year.
+With unemployment expected to edge higher as job support measures unwind.
+And the peak of buyer demand now likely to have passed’.

 If you are interested in one of these ultra-low mortgage rates, it is worth seeking advice from a whole-of-market broker such as AWS Private Finance.
-If you are buying, we can give you an idea as to how much you could borrow, so you don’t waste your time or anyone else’s.
+If you are buying, we can give you an idea as to how much you could borrow.
+So you don’t waste your time or anyone else’s.
 With so much demand for property, agents will want to see evidence that you are serious and have funds in place ready to move when you find the right property.
 Get in touch to find out more.